RenYuanXue/datascientist-codechallenge/README.md

 #### Usage:

+1. Clone this repo.
-1. Download all required libraries ```pip install -r /path/to/requirements.txt```
+2. Install all required libraries ```pip install -r /path/to/requirements.txt```
-2. Run the main python file ```python main.py```
+3. Run the main python file ```python main.py```
-3. Enter day and month for demand forecast.
+4. Enter day and month for demand forecast.
-4. Predictions will be generated.
+5. Predictions will be generated.